superlinked/VectorHub/docs/use_cases/retrieval_augmented_generation_eval_qdrant_ragas.md

 - Number of chunks retrieved
 - Size of chunks
 - Chunk overlap size
+- Missing relevance reranking
 - Choice of Embedding model
+- Missing data preprocessing / enrichment

-Let’s try to change the size of document chunk retrieval from **4** to **5** and find out if it improves our metrics.
+Each of the mentioned problems above may require you to reprocess the vectors into your vector database except tuning the document retrieval window or applying reranking.
+Let’s try to change the size of document chunk retrieval window from **4** to **5** and find out if it improves our metrics.
 We will make a change to our RAG with a context method to retrieve **5** instead of **4** chunks and recreate the evaluation dataset.
 Followed by re-running the RAGAS evaluations.

 We add some visualisations to enable smoother comparison and this is what it looks after the changes.

 ![../assets/use_cases/retrieval_augmented_generation_eval_qdrant_ragas/algo_comparison_chart.png](../assets/use_cases/retrieval_augmented_generation_eval_qdrant_ragas/algo_comparison_chart.png)

 We can see the metrics impacted by this change and can assess if they are moving in the desired direction.
-Please remember this is an iterative process and you can try our other suggested changes to evaluate what works better for your given usecase.
+Please remember this is an iterative process and you can try our other suggested changes to evaluate what works better for your given use-case.

 The complete version of this code and notebook is available at - [https://github.com/qdrant/qdrant-rag-eval/tree/master/workshop-rag-eval-qdrant-ragas](https://github.com/qdrant/qdrant-rag-eval/tree/master/workshop-rag-eval-qdrant-ragas).